-Essentially discussions that take place in council are very much influenced by what the Social Partners experience on a day-to-day basis.
+Essentially discussions that take place are very much influenced by what the Social Partners experience on a day-to-day basis.
 Thus, the topics up for discussion are determined by the external environment.
-Since the government forms part of the Council, it too puts forward subjects for discussion upon which national policy is often formulated.
+Since the Government forms part of the Council, it too puts forward subjects for discussion upon which National Policy is often formulated.
 The Council is a tool for analysis and, at times, a catalyst for change.
 The fact that Union, Government and Employers' Organisations get together to discuss issues of national relevance in a very frank way, is already a great achievement in furthering the development of Social Dialogue in Malta.
-The result is the considerable development that we have seen in the last 19 years.

 The Council's success lies in the fact that the various representatives are open and ready to receive suggestions and feedback from their counterparts on the Council, while always remembering that it is Government which has the mandate to implement policy.